 - We will support programs and research opportunities to increase faculty collaboration with the Department of Education to ensure properly focused skills development.

 CUNY will be a leader in early childhood learning, integrating research, policy, and practice to lift educational success of children, birth to 8 years.

-- With the leadership of CUNY’s Early Childhood Professional Development Institute, we will strengthen interdisciplinary studies and practical strategies for enhancing the quality of early childhood education, Pre-K instruction and services, when foundation for learning is built.
+- With the leadership of CUNY’s Early Childhood Professional Development Institute and college faculty, we will strengthen interdisciplinary studies and practical strategies for enhancing the quality of early childhood education, Pre-K instruction and services, when foundation for learning is built.

 - CUNY will prepare the next generation of early childhood workforce at the program and policy levels by expanding clinical and academic programs.